Boris Johnson, who almost died of covid-19, wishes Trump a ‘speedy recovery’

 Like Trump, Johnson was overweight, making him more vulnerable.

-Like Trump, Johnson at least initially downplayed the threat of the pandemic.
+Like Trump, Johnson played down the threat of the pandemic, at least initially.
 He resisted early calls for a lockdown and boasted that he shook hands with people at a hospital.

 The prime minister was stricken in March, as coronavirus cases were rising exponentially in Britain.
-He announced his diagnosis on March 27, and then spent 10 days ravaged by fever, quarantined in an apartment at 10 Downing Street.
+He announced his diagnosis on March 27, and then spent 10 days ravaged by fever, self-isolated in an apartment at 10 Downing Street.

-His spinners told a nervous nation that the prime minister “working hard” while in isolation, and in “good spirits” even as he was wheeled into the hospital “for some routine tests.”
+His spinners told a nervous nation that the prime minister was “working hard” while in isolation, and in “good spirits” even as he was wheeled into the hospital “for some routine tests.”

 But the public sensed it.
 Johnson looked like death warmed over.
 In a last video clip before he was hospitalized, his face was pale and puffy, blotched with sweat and fever.

-Finally, Johnson was ushered into an Intensive Care Unit, to be kept alive by forced oxygen and the ministrations of a pair of immigrant nurses, “Jenny from New Zealand” and “Luis from Portugal,” Johnson said.
+Finally, Johnson was ushered into an intensive care unit, to be kept alive by forced oxygen and the ministrations of a pair of immigrant nurses, “Jenny from New Zealand” and “Luis from Portugal,” Johnson said.

 Johnson catching the virus didn’t boost support for his government — that surge came before Johnson was sick — but it did appear to give him a personal bump in the polls.
 Suddenly he wasn’t just the ambitious prime minister but the plump middle-aged bloke fighting for his life.
 The public wished him well.

-Johnson’s popularity ratings this year peaked during the week he left hospital, reaching a high of 60 percent, according to a YouGov survey.
+Johnson’s popularity ratings this year peaked during the week he left the hospital, reaching a high of 60 percent, according to a YouGov survey.
 Those figures have since slumped, with a poll earlier this week showing that opposition Labour leader Keir Starmer has higher favorability ratings than Johnson.

 The nation — and close political observers — are divided over what Johnson’s brush with death, at age 55, did to the man and the leader.